oracle-livelabs/developer/visual-builder/studio/extend-apps/create-extn/create-extn.md

 ## Task 3: Define an environment

-Define an environment that points to your Oracle Cloud Applications development instance, to which your extension can be deployed from within the project.
+Define an environment that points to your Oracle Cloud Applications development instance, where your extension can be deployed from within the project.
 If your project already defines this environment, skip this step.

 1. On the Project Home page, click **+ Create Environment** under Environments.